-Travel costs related to exploration increased by 142% or \$84,778 during Q1-2022 compared to Q1-2021 as a result of the increased staff levels outside of the Chibougamau area, and increased use of charters this period to fly staff to site from Montreal, Quebec City or Toronto.
-Due to Covid-19, air travel schedules are more restrictive.
+Travel costs related to exploration increased by \$66,924 or 75% during Q3-2022 compared to Q3-2021 as a result of the increased staff levels outside of the Chibougamau area, and increased use of charters this period to fly staff to site from Montreal, Quebec City or Toronto.
+Due to Covid-19, air travel schedules are more restrictive and less flexible.

-Depreciation costs related to exploration and evaluation activity increased by 33% during Q1-2022 compared to Q1-2021 as a result of an increase in the asset base over the previous year.
+Depreciation costs related to exploration and evaluation activity increased by 22% during Q3-2022 compared to Q3-2021 as a result of an increase in the asset base over the previous year.

 Accruals for tax credit receivable are recorded against the exploration expenses they relate to.
-During Q1-2022, the Company recorded \$1,281,064 in tax credits compared to \$1,158,000 during Q1-2021.
+During Q3-2022, the Company accrued and adjusted its tax credits receivable by \$3,069,645 compared to \$1,618,029 during Q3-2021.